 - Any manic or major depressive episodes have been brief, compared to the length of the delusional period.

-- The disturbance cannot be attributed to the physiological effects of a substance, another medical condition, or another mental disorder.
+Alongside schizophrenic symptoms, providers will also determine if the disturbances cannot be attributed to the physiological effects of a substance, another medical condition, or another mental disorder.

 Is There Treatment for Delusional Disorder?

 Individuals that are coping with delusional disorder have more than one treatment option available—and the best results are usually achieved with a blended approach.